-This section identifies a series of strategies for sustainability topics that communities have shown interest in (see Table 3: Strategy Direction for Other Popular Sustainability Topics).
+This section identifies a series of strategies for sustainability topics that communities have shown interest in (see Table 3).
 The right-hand column of the table identifies further resources for additional research on the topic.
 If the community at hand has interest in including one or more of these topics in its sustainability plan, it may be helpful to review other sustainability plans that have addressed the topic to gain a deeper understanding of it and brainstorm other potential strategy approaches.